The Roanoke news. (Weldon, N.C.) 1867-1989, March 10, 1910, Image 1

 truths which the merest child can

-understand and depths of thought
+understand and depths tf thought

 which the most learned cannot